-Caption: An animation dynamically illustrating a rotating reference frame (i.e., a rotating frame) whose center is at rest relative to an external reference inertial frame: i.e., a basic inertial frame (i.e., a free-fall frame) NOT in rotation relative to the observable universe.
+Caption: An animation dynamically illustrating rotating frame (attached to a DISK) whose center is at rest relative to a simple EXTERNAL inertial frame (i.e., an EXTERNAL inertial frame NOT rotating relative to the observable universe).

-The left-hand panel gives the inertial frame perspective; the right-hand panel gives the rotating frame perspective.
+The left-hand panel gives the EXTERNAL inertial frame perspective and the right-hand panel gives the rotating frame perspective.

 Below we give an introduction to the basics of rotating frames.
 Our discussion mostly assumes the classical limit where Newtonian physics applies and relativistic effects are vanishingly small.
 Occasionally, relativistic effects are mentioned, but a full discussion of them is beyond our scope.